The Ultimate Guide to Dehydrating Swiss Chard for Long-Lasting Greens

 The Need for Blanching

 Before we get started with the dehydration process, it’s crucial to understand the importance of blanching.
-Swiss Chard, like other leafy greens, contains oxalates.
+Swiss Chard, like other leafy greens such as beet greens, contains oxalates.
 These are naturally occurring compounds that, when consumed in large quantities, can lead to the formation of kidney stones.

 Blanching the vegetable in boiling water for a minute can help reduce its oxalic acid content.
 Following blanching, it’s essential to immerse the Swiss Chard in ice water immediately.
 This step, known as ‘shocking,’ halts the cooking process, preserving the Swiss Chard’s vibrant color and fresh flavor.